spsina/chord_ring/README.md

-the third part of the network_test.py asserts the correctness of key location
+the third part of the network_test.py asserts the correctness of key locations

 # how run
 _*this project is created and tested with python 3.8.2*_